Sudhakar7777777/interest-scraping-pipeline/README-Design.md

-# FCNR Interest Rates Scraping Pipeline with SQLite Storage
+# Interest Rates Scraping Pipeline with SQLite Storage

 ## Overview

-This solution provides an optimized pipeline for scraping FCNR (Foreign Currency Non-Resident) Interest Rates from a website, storing the data in **SQLite**, and orchestrating the pipeline using **Apache Airflow**.
+This solution provides an optimized pipeline for scraping Interest Rates from a website, storing the data in **SQLite**, and orchestrating the pipeline using **Apache Airflow**.
 The pipeline also integrates **ELK** (Elasticsearch, Logstash, Kibana) for logging, **Prometheus** for monitoring, and is containerized with **Docker Compose**.

 The following components are included:
 - **Apache Airflow** for scheduling and orchestrating tasks.